DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 # Environmental Art
 - Do you think the game's art style (in terms of 3D models and textures) is consistent throughout the game?
 - Are there any areas or levels that you think could use more visual detail or polish?

+# 2D Art
+- Do you think the 2D art assets (UI elements, icons, etc.) fit well with the overall aesthetic of the game?
+- Are there any 2D assets you feel could use improvement / need ACTUAL art?
+- Do any of the character portraits feel like they don't fit the art style of the game / fit with the other portraits?
+- Do any of the character portaits

 # Performance
 - What would you say your average FPS was while playing the game?